1

 • Design, develop, implement, and document advanced quantitative models and scenarios for time-series forecasting of revenues, expenses, and balance sheet items.
 Incorporate a broad range of economic, financial, and business variables to address practical issues in budget planning and management, and conduct uncertainty quantification.

-• Develop and deploy Statistical and explainable Machine Learning (ML) models for event prediction and forecasting.
+• Develop and deploy explainable Machine Learning (ML) models for financial event prediction, revenue forecasting, and expense projection.
 Derive actionable insights to support corporate strategy, budget planning, regulatory compliance, and internal governance reviews.

-• Execute the end-to-end model development lifecycle, encompassing data collection, exploratory data analysis, feature engineering, variable selection, model selection, hyperparameter tuning, validation, and scalable deployment on the Cloud.
+• Execute the end-to-end model development lifecycle, encompassing data collection, exploratory data analysis, feature engineering, variable selection, model selection, hyperparameter tuning, validation, and scalable deployment on AWS Cloud.

 • Conduct rigorous simulation studies, provide theoretical justifications, and perform model performance testing.
 Create and maintain comprehensive technical documentation to support Model Risk Management (MRM) reviews, facilitate finding remediation, and ensure ongoing model monitoring.